Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Applicants who have already entered the assessment process will not lose their place.
 Applications already submitted will remain valid and will be carried forward for assessment in 2027.

-Applicants who have already paid for an assessment will be contacted directly over the coming weeks.
+Applicants who have already paid for an assessment will be contacted directly regarding the status of their application.

 Unless applicants request otherwise, their place will automatically be deferred to the next available assessment opportunity in 2027 and no new application will be required.